bmunzenb/feed-buddy/app/README.md

 ## User Guide

-You will need a [Java Virtual Machine (version 11 or higher)](https://www.oracle.com/java/technologies/java-se-glance.html) installed on the host device in order to run
+You will need a modern [Java Virtual Machine](https://www.oracle.com/java/technologies/java-se-glance.html) installed on the host device in order to run
 Feed Buddy.

 Extract the distribution archive to a local directory on the device and execute the script file from the `bin` folder